yuval-a/deriveODM/readme.md

 *Note*: You shouldn't access `$DefaultCriteria` directly.
 In case you do, make sure you set its properties, and **not** override it completely.

-## Using model instances as values in other models
+## Using Model Instances as Values in Other Models

 Let's define a new model: `CrewMember`.
 The `crew` array of our `Spaceships` will contain `CrewMember` objects: